UNR-CFB/lahontan/scripts/Pipeline/README.md

 ## Creating a Project and running Pipeline

 ### Requirements
 * Paired-end Illumina fastq files.
 This means 2 files per sample.
-One for Read1, the other for Read2.
-The examples will use files named read1.fq.gz and read2.fq.gz
+One for Read1, the other for Read2
 * A reference genome for the organism in study.
 All chromosomes in a single FASTA format file
 * A GTF-format file for containing the gene and exon coordinates for your reference genome
 * A reference transcriptome (or some set of known transcripts) for your organism
 * The Pipeline directory should be in your `$PATH` environmental variable.
 This can be accomplished by being in the main rna-seq directory and running:
 ```
-cd scripts/Pipeline
+$ cd scripts/Pipeline
-echo 'export PATH=$PATH:'`pwd` >> $HOME/.bashrc
+$ echo 'export PATH=$PATH:'`pwd` >> $HOME/.bashrc
-source $HOME/.bashrc
+$ source $HOME/.bashrc
 ```
 ### Setup

 Often times your data will be organized in a way that isn't accepted by runPipe.
-In order to continue, your raw data must be arranged such that each sample read is chronologically sorted in a single directory (Note: Sorted by sample and by read)
+In order to continue, your `Original` directory must be arranged such that each sample read is chronologically sorted in a single directory (Note: Sorted by sample and by read)

-Example Raw Data Directory:
+Example Original Directory:
 ```
 Blah_Plantia-RawData/
     Blah_Plantia.treament1_group1.read1.fq.gz